pulumi/docs/content/docs/esc/integrations/dynamic-secrets/aws-parameter-store.md

     - /docs/esc/providers/aws-parameter-store/
 ---

-The `aws-parameter-store` provider enables you to dynamically import values of all types (`String`, `SecureString`, `StringList`) from AWS Parameter Store into your Environment.
-The provider supports all types and will return a map of names to values.
+The `aws-parameter-store` provider enables you to dynamically import parameters from AWS Systems Manager - Parameter Store into your Environment.
+The provider will return a map of names to parameters.

 ## Example